Guidelines for Quantitative Reasoning Courses

 - Continuing Berkeley students who have already completed course work at Berkeley may pursue a pre-approved course for Quantitative Reasoning at a California Community College during the summer, or while not enrolled at Berkeley during a fall or spring term.
 To identify pre-approved courses for Quantitative Reasoning, use ASSIST.org.

-- UC Berkeley Extension course STAT X10 - Introduction to Statistics is an additional pre-approved transfer course option, completed with a C- or higher, and for Quantitative Reasoning through Spring 2019.
+- UC Berkeley Extension course STAT X10, Math X11, Math X12 are additional pre-approved transfer course options, completed with a C- or higher, and for Quantitative Reasoning.

 - Other Pre-Calculus, Calculus or Introduction to Statistics transfer courses from accredited higher education institutions may also be considered.
 Talk to an L&S College Adviser or email (AskLnS@berkeley.edu) for more information.